aslakjohansen/GroundTruth-1/README.md

 /Brick/Brick.ttl : Tagsets with hierarchy

-/Brick/BrickTag.ttl : Tags with hierarhcy
+/Brick/BrickTag.ttl : Tags with hierarchy

 /Brick/BrickFrame.ttl : The framework to describe how Tagsets and Tags are related between and among them.